Skip to content

 Rosa must evaluate these security measures regularly and adapt them if required, to take into account the evolutions of the risks, the technology, and the costs associated with these measures.

-You can find more information about the security measures currently in place on the page Technical and Organisational Security measures.
+You can find more information about the security measures currently in place on the page Technical and Organizational Security Measures.

 Rosa does not retain your personal data longer than strictly necessary for the purposes for which the personal data was collected or otherwise processed, or for the execution of a contract or for fulfilling a legal obligation, always in accordance with applicable laws and as set out in this privacy policy (for more details, please refer to each category of processing activity).